 Also, here’s a secret parent-to-parent tip: Pack up the toys while the kids are away.
 You’re the best decision-maker about what stays out and what’s destined for the portable storage container, but it’s tough to make those calls when a small pouty face is tugging on your heartstrings.

 8. Store the Shoes, Jewelry, and Clothes (1 Week Out).A week before the move, pack up your clothing, shoes, and jewelry.
 Set aside two suitcases or clear bins — one for the things you’ll need the week before your move and one for the clothing and toiletries you’ll need for the week after.
 You may have some overlap, but this is a good way to keep things organized.

 A: Some jewelry will be fine in specialized jewelry packaging, but some pieces may be too precious to leave in storage.
 Keep smaller, irreplaceable items with you (instead of in a container or moving truck) during the moving process.

 Moving to a new home is an exciting time — but it’s also a lot of hard work.
 Make that first time you unlock your dream home one to remember by making everything leading up to that moment flow as smoothly as possible.
-A little prep work makes the dream work.
+Knowing what to pack first when moving and following a packing plan is a little prep work that makes the dream work.